Sure Dividend

 Related: List of monthly dividend stocks

-The combination of a high dividend yield and a monthly dividend render Boston Pizza Royalties Income Fund could be appealing to individual investors.
+Boston Pizza Royalties Income Fund’s combination of a high dividend yield and a monthly dividend makes it appealing to individual investors who focus on income.

 But there’s more to the company than just these factors.
 Keep reading this article to learn more about Boston Pizza Royalties Income Fund.